clarktrimble/ba-blog/content/blog/stator/index.md

 Triple injected goodness :)

-Check out [Encapsulated Environmental Configuration](https://clarktrimble.online/blog/encapsulated-env-cfg/) for more on the approach to config.
+Check out [Encapsulated Environmental Configuration](https://clarktrimble.online/blog/encapsulated-env-cfg/) if you'd like to know more more about `cfg`.

 ## Metrics

-When a request comes in, we'll collect, format and respond with them.
+When a request for stats comes in, we'll collect, format and respond.

 The baseline metrics for an observable Golang service can be had from the runtime package.
 Traditionally these have been available via `runtime.ReadMemStats`, but go1.16 reduced overhead significantly with [runtime/metrics](https://pkg.go.dev/runtime/metrics).
 A few stats like ... will help us to feel good about our services behavior and health in the wild.
+// Todo: rewrite ^^^

-Lets look at the metrics service layer:
+Diving into the code with a look at the service struct:

 ```go
 // stator.go